-Table 14 presents our results for a probit model exploring this relationship.
-Columns (1) and (2) show that there is a strong, statistically significant and positive relationship between Chinese import competition and the likelihood of outsourcing to informal firms.
-Exactly like in the case of the formal sector, results in columns (3) through (5) show that the relationship between import competition and outsourcing is mitigated in states with relative flexible labor regulation, consistent with our hypothesis that costs imposed by stringent labor regulation may induce formal sector firms to outsource manufacturing tasks to the informal sector.
-Columns (6) and (7) show that this result is robust to measuring outsourcing using alternate indicators available in the data.
-To summarize, our results offer considerable support for the role played by rigid labor regulation in increasing outsourcing of manufacturing activity between the formal and informal sectors in response to increased import competition from China.
+Table 14 presents our results exploring this relationship.
+Columns (1) - (3) using a linear probability, probit and logit model show that there is a strong, statistically significant and positive relationship between Chinese import competition and the likelihood of outsourcing to informal firms.
+Exactly like in the case of the formal sector, column (4) shows that the relationship between import competition and outsourcing is mitigated in states with relative flexible labor regulation, consistent with our hypothesis that costs imposed by stringent labor regulation may induce formal sector firms to outsource manufacturing tasks to the informal sector.
+Columns (5) and (6) show that while import competition effects exist both in urban and rural areas, they are dominant in rural areas.
+This suggests that outsourcing of manufacturing jobs to informal firms occurs more so in rural areas.